 Notable features:

-- Performance fit: knitting techniques for the finest fitting performance
+- Performance fit: knitting techniques for the finest fitting performance without slipping, bunching or blisters

 Pros:

-- Great performance in line with the Darn Tough’s reputation as one of the leading manufacturers of hard-wearing and functional socks
+- Great performance in line with Darn Tough’s reputation as one of the leading manufacturers of hard-wearing and functional socks

 Cons: